 Continue to use the hard C (cat, not circle) and G (goat, not giraffe) sounds only.

-The goals at this second level are for your child to be able to:
+The goals at this third level are for children to be able to:

 ❖Name the lowercase letters when pointed to and say their sounds